yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Azure portal screenshot showing the BCDRAOG database listed for backup and the HourlyLogBackup settings.
 The 'Enable Backup' button is highlighted.](images/bk-sql7.png "Enable Backup button")

 14. In the **BackupRSV** Recovery Service Vault, navigate to the **Backup Jobs** view.
 You should see a backup configuration job in progress for the ContosoInsurance database.
-(If this job does not show immediately, wait a minute and select **Refresh**.)
+(If this job does not show immediately, wait two or three minutes and select **Refresh**.)

     ![Azure portal screenshot showing the backup configuration job for the ContosoInsurance database.](images/bk-sql8.png "Backup configuration job")